How to adjust to the clocks going back

 Set your outdoor lights to go on earlier

 The sun may go down an hour earlier, but that doesn't mean you have to come home to a dark house.
-Adjust your lighting routines in your Philips Hue app to trigger your indoor or outdoor lights to come on earlier.
-Better yet: set a sunset routine to turn on the lights when the sun goes down.
+Adjust the automations in your Philips Hue app to trigger your indoor or outdoor lights to come on earlier.
+Better yet: set an automation to turn on the lights when the sun goes down.
 Having a bit of light helps give you peace of mind in your surroundings and helps you get to the door safely by lighting up any obstacles in your yard.

 People talking in front of a house door with a mounted outdoor motion sensor above it